codacy/pulse-user-docs/docs/metrics.md

 There are several metrics that directly influence **Lead time for changes**, and can help you track in more detail what needs to be improved in your workflow.
-All the sub-metrics are aggregated by an interval (day, week or month) and have values for the average, median, and percentiles 5%, 20%, 25%, 75%, 80%, 95%.
+All the sub-metrics are aggregated by an interval (day, week, or month) and have values for the average, median, and percentiles 5%, 20%, 25%, 75%, 80%, 95%.

-These metrics are based on pull requests.
+These metrics are based on pull requests and:
-They:

 -   Include draft pull requests: the lifetime of a pull request includes the time marked as draft.
 -   Exclude open pull requests